Purebred Yorkies are obviously better. Right?

 Health Concerns Of Yorkshire Terrier Mix Breeds

 This is actually the trickiest part of mixed breeds.
 When you combine two breeds, you can’t predict what exactly will happen.
+How long do Yorkie mixes live?
+You just don’t know for sure.
 However, you can speculate.

 The main aim of creating a mixed breed is typically to eliminate some of the purebred’s problems and possibly make an even better breed.